GipinLinn/UCDA-and-Child-OID/README.md

 ## A new paradigm in diagnosis of dental caries on the Children’s first permanent molar

-Note that: The code and dataset are being sorted out and are coming online.
+Note that: The code and dataset will be released soon.

 ## Introduction
  In this paper, we propose a unified caries detection and assessment